hugoalh/deno-nodejs-transformer/README.md

 This is a modified edition of the JSR package [`dnt`](https://jsr.io/@deno/dnt) which aim for:

-- Always ModuleJS
+- Always force with ModuleJS
+- Hotfix engine issues
 - Improve file structure
-- Refine polyfills and shims
 - Unify configuration

 ## 🔰 Begin